fum4/npm/README.md

 There are also a few useful selectors for easy access:

 - selectAction
-- selectActionAlias
 - selectIsSkipping
+- selectLocationHistory
 - selectCurrentIndex
-- selectHistory
 - selectCurrentLocation
-- selectLocationState
+- selectCurrentLocationState
 - selectPreviousLocation
 - selectNextLocation

-**Note**: the difference between `action` and `actionAlias` is that `action` will display "POP" for both back and forward navigations.
-It represents the action emitted by the browser. `actionAlias` will be more descriptive by using the actual "BACK" and "FORWARD" labels.

-### Huge thanks going to [Utilmond team](https://utilmond.com/about-us) and [connected-react-router](https://github.com/supasate/connected-react-router) for making this possible! 🍻
+### Huge thanks going to [Utilmond team](https://utilmond.com/about-us) for making this possible! 🍻